 Anton Krueger first came to Mindfulness via Ch’an meditation.
 He’s been training under Rob Nairn since 2006 and has run numerous eight week courses in Grahamstown, where he teaches Drama and Creative Writing at Rhodes University.
 Anton is especially interested in looking at ways in which to bring Mindfulness into the creative arts. email@example.com

 Alexandra Johnson has practiced meditation since 1996.
 She is a founding member and chair-person of the Kagyu Tibetan Buddhist centre in Grahamstown (Samye Dharma Practice Group) and is a Mindfulness Africa-trained facilitator of the 8 week Mindfulness course.
 She also has a masters degree in psychology, is a mother of three, and practices sustainable living off the grid. firstname.lastname@example.org>

-Carey Abercrombie has been practicing Yoga since 2006 and gained her 200 hour RYT certificate as a Vinyasa and Hatha instructor in 2008 under the guidance of Cherryl Duncan from Living Yoga in Johannesburg.
+Carey Abercrombie is a qualified Mindfulness Africa facilitator and has been practicing Yoga since 2006 and gained her 200 hour RYT certificate as a Vinyasa and Hatha instructor in 2008 under the guidance of Cherryl Duncan from Living Yoga in Johannesburg.
 Her aim is to share Yoga by teaching her truth honorably and with respect for all things.
 She hopes to help students find their own truth, happiness and joy in their practice.
-Carey is also currently in a 4 year mindfulness training programme through Mindfulness Africa.